GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 You are well versed in culture and can also use a weapon about as well as any soldier.
 You gain proficiency in either Carousing or Lore, your choice.
 If you are already proficienct in both, you gain proficiency in another skill of your choice.
 You also gain training in two weapons of your choice.
 Furthermore, you learn a language of your choice.

 ### Odd
 You gain a +1 to defense against Bigenera, Ephemera, Fey, and Monsters.
 You also gain a +2 to saves against their abilities.
+You know if an attack against you is of a magical nature or not.

 ### Random Piece of Knowledge
 Choose a creature type.
 Once this decision is made, it cannot be changed.